-You know an apple a day keeps the doctor away, but did you know there's a way to make it even healthier?
+You know an apple a day keeps the doctor away, but did you know there’s a way to make it even healthier?
 Research has shown that pairing an antioxidant-rich apple with prebiotic-rich chocolate can enhance the production of anti-inflammatory compounds that shut down genes linked to insulin resistance and inflammation.
 Because studies have connected obesity to high levels of inflammation, adding this duo to your diet may help you slim down and help you body adjust to how to lose weight.

 Dip Into Hummus

-Eat more of this delicious dip and you'll start to see the scale tip in your favor in no time.
-That's because the Mediterranean spread is made of chickpeas—a type of fiber- and protein-rich legume which has been found to be a powerful appetite suppressor and a key factor in how to lose weight.
+Eat more of this delicious dip and you’ll start to see the scale tip in your favor in no time.
+That’s because the Mediterranean spread is made of chickpeas—a type of fiber- and protein-rich legume which has been found to be a powerful appetite suppressor and a key factor in how to lose weight.
 A recent review, published in the journal Obesity, discovered that subjects who consumed ¾ to 1 cup of legumes daily felt as much as 31 percent fuller than those who left the pulses off their plates.
 So not only will eating more hummus help you fill up and stave off cravings for that mid-day soda, it will also give you another excuse to eat more filling, fiber-rich vegetables.